 So why did I even bother?

 The main argument for top speed training is that all other running occurs at some percentage of your top speed.
 The closer you are to your top speed, the more difficult it is to change direction or even to maintain that speed.
-If you can increase your top speed, then your cutting, juking, and running are taking place at a lower percentage of your top speed.
+If you can increase your top speed, then you're cutting, juking, and running are taking place at a lower percentage of your top speed.
 You should be able to change direction faster and do more repeated cuts at the same speed if they are a lower percentage of your absolute max speed.
 However, this view far from universal.
 It is more commonly believed (and shown in research) that straight ahead speed is not correlated to game situation agility.
 Furthermore, the degree to which I can change my top speed is probably not large enough to contribute to increases in agility.
-In reality, my sprinting workouts were more focused on acceleration than top speed so I do believe the work I’ve done has been at leas partially worthwhile.
+In reality, my sprinting workouts were more focused on acceleration than top speed so I do believe the work I've done has been at leas partially worthwhile.

 Thought I'm not completely convinced of the benefits, I did six weeks of top speed training because I like it, because it does no harm, and because my fitness was already taken care of.
 I probably could have spent my time better.
 Tryouts reminded me that I do not have blazing speed.
 I never did.
 This is not a surprise.
 I am fairly fast for a handler, but too slow to be a cutter.
 Top speed training is neither capitalizing on my strengths nor is it patching up a glaring weakness.
 Time to move on.